pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

   "type": "number"
 }
 ```
-Meant for number values.
+This is meant for number values.
-By default, renders to a number field in the form.
+By default, it renders to a number field in the form.

 ![](../img/my-number.png)